 Over 141 protesters have been arrested by the Morton County sheriff’s office on various charges, including conspiracy to endanger by fire or explosion, engaging in a riot, and maintaining a public nuisance.
 Arrestees, including a number of women, have reported being manhandled by law enforcement, aggressively strip-searched, and even detained naked.

-The Standing Rock Sioux’s land claims will likely be ignored, adding yet another link to a chain of treaties broken with impunity.
 By contrast, the arrest of the Malheur seven drew considerable outrage from some elements on the American political right.
 Their project in quasi-sedition was rewritten into a Western fable—a hackneyed narrative of hardened cowboys standing up to big-government tyranny.

 Predictably, such a narrative hasn’t been extended to the Sioux and other nations whose right to the land between Atlantic and Pacific Oceans has been unceasingly dismantled since 1492.